Thursday's Columns

 For a while everybody waits.
 Eventually, some in John’s crowd meander back to their vehicles.
 Another two minutes of silence passes.
 The man, no longer whispering, says “Let’s go” as he turns and walks away.

 The quandary is written on her face; either follow her husband or take a chance she still might not see them and he’d have been waiting for her.
-But she stays.
-Now both of us are scanning back and forth across the water, conjuring them to appear.
+She stays.
+Now both of us are scanning back and forth across the water, conjuring the otters to appear.

 As if by magic it works, because the otters appear swirl-diving merely twenty feet from our shoreline.
 I’ve never seen wild otters this close.
 This weasel species sighting is unique because River Otters are solitary creatures, rarely seen in family groups.

-Otters often snag larger fish, but instead of bobbing in the water, will carry them to land for better control, which is exactly what this two adult, one small pup, gum-smacking family does contentedly at the shore.
+Otters often snag larger fish, but instead of bobbing in the water, will carry them to land for better control, which is exactly what this gum-smacking family of two adults and one small pup do contentedly at the shore.
 The woman and I stand in smiles of solidarity.
 A few minutes pass and she waves goodbye, still smiling.
 I like to imagine her joyful face as she shares the otter experience with her husband waiting in their car.